-In a recent web post Verizon has announced that it plans to be the first network provider to connect one million drone flights.
+In a recent web post (opens in new tab) Verizon has announced that it plans to be the first network provider to connect one million flights of 5G drones.
 And this should come as no surprise, since Verizon purchased drone operation company Skyward back in 2016.

 What can 5G do for drones?